Athi-Patra Ruga’s iridescent art on black pioneers + more in Sculpture Garden

-One of Cape Town’s best-known fish spots that sparked a franchise.
+This is one of Cape Town’s best-known fish spots and has sparked a franchise.
 The original Snoekies in Hout Bay is an institution.
-But have you noticed they installed a kiddies play area upstairs?
-More reason to go and discover it again.
+And have you noticed it installed a kiddies play area upstairs?
+All the more reason to go there again.

 Quay 4, Hout Bay Harbour | +27 (0)21 790 6677 | firstname.lastname@example.org

 Enjoy your fish just a few steps away from the source.
-Right on the beach at Paternoster is where you’ll find the Paternoster Crayfish Wharf, slap bang in the middle of a still functioning fish factory.
-Here you can enjoy all sorts of fish, including sushi, and even sip one or two delicious cocktails while looking out over the water.
+Right on the beach at Paternoster is where you’ll find the Paternoster Crayfish Wharf, slap-bang in the middle of a still-functioning fish factory.
+Here you can enjoy all sorts of fish dishes, including sushi, and even sip one or two delicious cocktails while looking out over the water.

-Head for the colourfully decorated rustic cabins on the beach at Langebaan, guided by the smell and crackle of fire, to find the Strandloper Restaurant.
-Here you can enjoy traditional fish dishes, prepared West Coast-style over an open braai with a wide choice of side dishes.
+Head for the colourfully decorated rustic cabins on the beach at Langebaan, guided by the smell of fire, to find the Strandloper Restaurant.
+Here you can enjoy traditional fish dishes prepared West Coast-style over an open braai, with a wide choice of side dishes.
 You can bring your own drinks or purchase from the quirky beach bar.
 You pay a fixed price for the full ten-course meal, while children under-5 eat free.
 Being located right on the beach and in keeping with its rustic, simple approach, Strandloper only accepts cash.
+Bookings are essential.

 Jan Olfsen St, Leentjiesklip | Langebaan | +27 (0)22 7722 490

 Let the enticing aroma from the cave lure you down the stairs to enjoy a fresh fish meal at Bientang's Cave.
 This unique and environmentally-conscious eatery can be found in a century-old cave previously inhabited by a Koi strandloper named Bintang.
-Feast on an array of seafood prepared in a variety of ways while watching the antics of seabirds, dassies and whales.
+There you can order an array of seafood prepared in a variety of ways, and dine while watching seabirds, dassies and whales.